 What Is MCT Oil Used For?

 Medium-Chain Triglyceride Oil is praised for its quick absorption and energy-boosting properties.
 It’s often used to enhance weight loss, as it can promote a feeling of fullness.
-However, be aware that as a source of saturated fat, this can also contribute to weight gain.
+However, be aware that while MCT oil is often associated with weight loss, it is still a form of saturated fat, so portion control is key.

-It’s also found to improve cognitive functions by providing an immediate source of energy to the brain.
+It’s also found to improve cognitive function by providing an immediate source of energy to the brain.
 Athletes and fitness enthusiasts often use it to increase endurance during workouts.

 Incorporating MCT Oil Into Your Diet